Balance

 Start with a task that suits your current level.
 Practise near a bench, rail or wall.

-You can make it harder by changing foot stance, adding arm movement, using less hand support or adding steps.
+You can make it harder by changing your foot position, adding arm movement, using less hand support or adding steps.

 A physio may change your plan if you have joint pain, nerve signs, dizzy spells, a recent fall or low trust in your balance.